fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 exceeds 64 octets, the receiver MUST ignore the sub-object.

-The Length field represents the length of the Name Sub-Object, including the length and the node name, in octets.
+The Length field represents the length of the Name Sub-Object, including the length, the node name, and any padding, in octets.
 The maximum valid length is 64 octets.
 The length is constrained to ensure there is space for the start of the original packet and additional information.